OCD, etc.

 OCD describes an area of struggle where people experience unwanted and distressing thoughts, feelings, or urges that lead them to engage in physical or mental behaviors that provide short-term relief.

-GAD shares similarities with OCD, in that includes troubling thoughts and avoidant behaviors, but with GAD, typically the concerns are about everyday things like finances and safety.
+GAD shares similarities with OCD, in that it includes troubling thoughts and avoidant behaviors.
+But with GAD, typically the concerns are about everyday things like finances, relationships, and safety.
 People struggling with GAD often struggle with uncontrollable worry, feel tense/on-edge and may struggle with concentration and sleep.

-For various reasons, many people struggle to manage their feelings, becoming overwhelmed or distressed in challenging situations, leading them to either act on their feelings inappropriately or shut down their emotions altogether.
+For various reasons, many people struggle to manage their feelings, becoming overwhelmed or distressed in challenging situations, leading them to either act on their feelings inappropriately and impulsively, or they shut down their emotions altogether.

 People struggling with social anxiety generally find social situations to be extremely distressing, often due to fears of judgment by others.
-Those with social anxiety can only tolerate social situations with great discomfort or and often will avoid them altogether.
+Those with social anxiety can only tolerate social situations with great discomfort or they will avoid them altogether.

 Many people with anxiety struggles also experience panic attacks, with symptoms like rapid heartbeat, constricted breathing, dizziness, or feeling “unreal” or out of control.
 Panic Disorder describes a pattern of repeated panic attacks that appear out of nowhere, with fears of future panic attacks, often accompanied by avoidance of places or situations where a panic attack is feared to occur.